hermiter: R package for Sequential Nonparametric Estimation: Introduction

 \section{Introduction}

 Efficient algorithms for the nonparametric statistical analysis of streaming data and massive data sets are becoming increasingly relevant.
 Indeed, given the recent ubiquity of such data there is a growing need for such algorithms.
 Ideally these algorithms should be able to update estimates with constant i.e. $O(1)$ time and space complexity.
 This would allow effective processing of streaming data along with estimation on arbitrarily large data sets with fixed amounts of memory available.
-In addition, these algorithms should be able to treat both stationary (static) and non-stationary (dynamic) settings, where statistical estimands are constant or may vary over time respectively.
-Finally, these algorithms would ideally facilitate decentralized estimation where analyses on different subsets of a larger data set can be consistently and efficiently merged.
+In addition, these algorithms should ideally be able to treat both stationary (static) and non-stationary (dynamic) settings, where statistical estimands are constant or may vary over time respectively.
+Finally, it would be very useful for these algorithms to also facilitate decentralized estimation where analyses on different subsets of a larger data set can be consistently and efficiently merged.
 Fundamental statistical quantities of interest for online nonparametric analysis include the mean, variance, higher order moments, probability density function (PDF), cumulative distribution function (CDF) and quantiles in the univariate setting.
 The most complete distributional information is provided by PDFs, CDFs and associated quantiles.
 The quantiles also have the favorable property of being robust to outliers and are more appropriate than moments such as the variance for skewed data.
-In the bivariate setting, PDFs, CDFs and correlations are core quantities of interest.
-The most commonly applied measure of correlation is the Pearson product-moment correlation coefficient.
-This measure has several limitations however.
-The first is that it is only appropriate to linear relationships.
-The second is that the sample estimator for the Pearson product-moment correlation is not robust and is thus sensitive to outliers.
-Finally, this measure of correlation is not invariant under all order preserving transformations of the random variables.
-Nonparametric correlation measures, such as the Spearman rank correlation coefficient (Spearman Rho) and the Kendall rank correlation coefficient (Kendall Tau) do not suffer these limitations.
-They are appropriate to the broader class of monotonic relationships, are robust to outliers, \cite{croux2010influence}, and are invariant under all order preserving transformations.